BACK

 • Hemp was the cloth of choice for the early Australian pioneers.

-• The Hemp fiber, retted from the stem, was one of the most important for various kinds of cordage;
+• The Hemp fibre, retted from the stem, was one of the most important for various kinds of cordage;

 • It was/is also used in making paper, cloth (canvas and other kinds), oakum for calking ships, and other products.